 I graduated college after having worked with the UN for some time in Geneva, where I saw firsthand the role of the global political base and some of its limitations.
 I came home really eager to figure out where I could bend my time and energy to really move the needle on some challenges that have really been plaguing the world for decades.
 You know, hunger, poverty, environmental degradation, despite trillions of dollars and decades of smart people's time and energy.

 So I started looking into what the private sector was doing at a time when, you know, Prius, and Facebook and Whole Foods were all just beginning to get a foothold in the market.
 I was exploring, initially the role of corporate social responsibility, and then got recruited to join the management team of a few different startup companies that were really looking to leverage the power of the consumer markets, and consumer demand to drive impact in a number of different ways.
 Over the course of working with those different startup companies, we went through an accelerator program called "Good Company Ventures" designed for early stage social entrepreneurs to help them attract market rate venture capital, building business models that could scale not only, you know, revenue, but also impact.
-And while I didn't end up staying with the startup companies I joined, I became part of the "Good Company Ventures" team itself right when they had won a million dollar prize from Bloomberg Philanthropies competition with 360 other cities across the country to partner with the city of Philadelphia and work social impact initiative around addressing some of the city's really long standing and challenging and complex public safety issues.
-With that prize money, we mounted this incredible consortium and sourced mobilize accelerated and ultimately launched 20 companies in the social early stage social impact space with a focus on public safety.
+And while I didn't end up staying with the startup companies I joined, I became part of the "Good Company Ventures" team itself right when they had won a million dollar prize from Bloomberg Philanthropies - in competition with 360 other cities across the country - to partner with the city of Philadelphia and the Wharton social impact initiative around addressing some of the city's long standing, challenging and complex public safety issues.
+With that prize money, we mounted this incredible consortium and sourced, mobilized accelerated and ultimately launched 20 companies in the early stage social impact space with a focus on public safety.
 So everything from criminal justice and recidivism reduction to providing access to benefits in a streamlined way to reforming the policing data infrastructure.
-We've now gone on to successfully close rounds with Andreessen and Kleiner Perkins and leading market rate VC firms, which was incredibly validating, you know, of our sort of underlying mission and scope.
-You know, from a career perspective, I got an opportunity to work firsthand with hundreds of early stage founders, well, time, they were really grappling with product market fit and proof of concept, figuring out how to get a foothold in a market, in the public safety space, which is notoriously difficult to penetrate.
+We've now gone on to successfully close rounds with A16z and Kleiner Perkins and leading market rate VC firms, which was incredibly validating.
+From a career perspective, I got an opportunity to work firsthand with hundreds of early stage founders, who were really grappling with product market fit and proof of concept, figuring out how to get a foothold in a market, in the public safety space, which is notoriously difficult to penetrate.
 It was catalytic work.
-It was pivotal for my my career because, not only were we working with these entrepreneurs, but we were also working with an ecosystem of stakeholders, municipalities, academics, investors, corporates, thought leaders around the world to help them you know, get that foothold, prove out their concept and then scale it up.
-So yeah, I mean, that was really the foundation for my career, and that experience ultimately led to my founding of ImpactableX.
+It was pivotal for my my career because, not only were we working with these entrepreneurs, but we were also working with an ecosystem of stakeholders, municipalities, academics, investors, corporates, thought leaders around the world to help them get that foothold, prove out their concept and then scale it up.
+That was really the foundation for my career, and that experience ultimately led to my founding of Impactable.

 Speaker: Yeah, it's great.
 I think that the key point I take out of it is that the social impact side, is also now turned into just an economic impact side, right?
 Because if you find ways to prevent waste, be more sustainable, usually, your economic outcomes are better.
 That's a really great selling point, whether you're pitching investors and you know, investors are gonna want to see the epic economic side of things is seems like what all of this comes down to across any level, right?
 It's like, again, you see more companies than I do when you're looking at metrics like this.
 But I would think more often than not, when you solve for the social impact metrics side of things, you also find that it actually might boost economic value, as well.

 Catherine: So there are two dimensions to this one is risk reduction, which is really the basis for ESG investing, right?
 So if a company is dependent on, you know, infrastructure that could explode, like we saw in Texas, that creates market risk.
 And so sustainability from that standpoint, is really around limiting exposure to risks like that.
-Then there's the impact side, where we see impact creation, as value creation, typically, that value that a company creates an impact is not reflected in their revenue.
-That impact is borne by the comments or various third parties, but its value creation, nonetheless, and being able to capture and articulate that value allows companies to sell more effectively for sure, if they can articulate it to the right stakeholders, right.
-So if a company is reducing, you know, trash in a particular geography, that saves a municipality, certain waste management costs, if they can articulate to, you know, the, the buyer or the municipality, you know, how much they can save in waste management, that's incredibly compelling, and, you know, may provide the raw material for whatever, you know, products or services a company sells.
-Yeah, we think about our work, as you know, really helping a company to capture the full value of their innovation and leverage it to power growth, that growth component that you're talking about around economics is absolutely foundational.
-And in fact, 80% of the companies that have worked with us have gone on to raise 127 million in capital within one year of completing our work.
+Then there's the impact side, where we see impact creation as value creation, typically value that is not reflected in their revenue and often borne by the commons or various third parties.
+Being able to capture and articulate that value allows companies to sell more effectively for sure.
+So if a company is reducing trash in a particular geography, that saves a municipality certain waste management costs.
+If they can articulate to the buyer or the municipality how much they can save in waste management, that's incredibly compelling.
+We think about our work as helping a company to capture the full value of their innovation and leverage it to power growth.
+And in fact, 80% of the companies that have worked with us have gone on to raise 180 million in capital within one year of completing our work.
 So, both on the sales side, and on the fundraising side, it's incredibly powerful stuff.

 Speaker: Does it matter what stage a founder or company is in?
 Because if they're early stage, very early stage, would they not have sort of the metrics, you need to give them a very sort of powerful identity that early on?
 Or would it matter?